 While I’m primarily loyal to Hyatt and Marriott, Hilton has grown on me a lot in the past few years.
-Many new luxury hotels have joined their portfolio, and it’s also easy to earn top tier status with them, thanks to the credit card that I’m about to talk about in more detail.
+Many new luxury hotels have joined the Hilton portfolio, and it’s also easy to earn top tier status with the Honors program, thanks to the credit card that I’m about to talk about in more detail.

-While Hilton has several co-branded Amex cards, in this post I wanted to share a detailed review of their most premium card, which is disproportionately rewarding.
-In particular, I wanted to make sure I cover the limited time benefits that this card offers, which in my opinion make this card worth applying for even at a time when many people aren’t traveling.
+While Hilton has several co-branded Amex cards, in this post I wanted to share a detailed review of the most premium card, which is disproportionately rewarding.

 The Hilton Honors American Express Aspire Card is one of the highest annual fee hotel credit cards, but it’s also one of the most generous.
 Regardless of whether you’re a Hilton loyalist or not, this card almost certainly should be in your wallet if you know how to extract value from it.